syncfusion-content/windowsforms-docs/WindowsForms/Maps/Bubbles.md

 # Bubbles

-Bubbles in the Maps control represent the under-bound data values of the map.
-Bubbles are scattered throughout the map shapes which contain bound values.
+Bubbles in the maps control represent the under-bound data values of the map.
+Bubbles are scattered throughout the map shapes, which contain bound values.

-Bubbles are included when data binding and BubbleSetting is set.
+Bubbles are included when the data binding and bubble setting are set.

-The following properties are available in BubbleSetting:
+The following properties are available in bubble setting:

 <table>
 <tr>